micro-manager/micro-manager.github.io/_pages/GigECamera.md

 exposure and auto gain in order to change the exposure and gain in Micro-Manager (otherwise those properties will appear as read-only).

-{% include Note text="Version mismatch between Micro-Manager and the JAI SDK can lead to subtle/intermittent/camera-dependent issues.
+{% include notice icon="info" content="Version mismatch between Micro-Manager and the JAI SDK can lead to subtle/intermittent/camera-dependent issues.
 If you are using MM 1.4.15 or earlier (or nightly build 20131002 or earlier), use JAI SDK 1.3.0; if you are using nightly build 20131003 or later, use JAI SDK 1.4.1." %}

 ## Notes